citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 By implementing more accurate cycle counting, we are happy to announce we have made a first step towards solving this problem, improving FMV video performance by up to 3x!
 To understand what this means, we need to take a closer look at how a processor works.

-On the lowest level, all that a CPU does is process a list of instructions.Some instructions however take longer to execute than others.
+On the lowest level, all that a CPU does is process a list of instructions.
+Some instructions however take longer to execute than others.
 The time it takes for an instruction to execute is measured in cycles.
 Previously, we were using a very naive implementation of assuming every instruction would take one cycle.
-This leads to games idling longer than they should and therefore unnecessarily slowing down the emulation.
+This leads to games idling longer than they should, therefore unnecessarily slowing down the emulation.
-Now [merryhime](https://github.com/merryhime), the creator of [dynarmic](https://github.com/merryhime/dynarmic), has implemented much more accurate cycle counts, significantly reducing this issue.
+Now [merryhime](https://github.com/merryhime), the author of [dynarmic](https://github.com/merryhime/dynarmic), has implemented much more accurate cycle counts, significantly reducing this issue.

 ## Multiplayer Fixes